As Broadway shutters to prevent the spread of coronavirus, the nation’s small and regional theatres follow suit—and enter a time of grave uncertainty.

 From landmark productions of O’Neill, Charles Gordone, Wole Soyinka, and Deborah Rogin to the opening of Michigan’s Farmers Alley Theatre, May has been an eventful month.

-Selected writers and writing teams will develop 21 projects this summer, including a new play from Sarah Ruhl.
+Selected writers and writing teams will develop 20 projects this summer.

 The ‘Hamilton’ star is back onstage for a Suzan-Lori Parks play and reflects on what he learned from acting in the Bay Area.

 Returning to the West Coast, the new-work-focused director takes on Portland and its possibilities.